Modern Slavery and human trafficking statement for financial year ending 31 March 2021

 Global Risk Partners Limited (“GRP”) is registered in England and Wales under company registration number 8613882.
-Registered office: 50 Fenchurch Street, London, EC3M 3JY.
+Registered office: 7th Floor 55 Mark Lane, London, EC3R 7NE.

-GRP has a number of subsidiaries and is one of the largest independent insurance intermediaries in the UK – details of all subsidiaries, of which SLK is one, can be found on www.grpgroup.co.uk (together, the “GRP Group”).
+GRP has a number of subsidiaries and is one of the largest independent insurance intermediaries in the UK – details of all subsidiaries can be provided on request (together, the “GRP Group”).

 The GRP Group is committed to conducting its business in a fair, honest and open manner in compliance with all relevant laws and regulations.
 We seek to promote appropriate behaviour across all aspects of our business operations whilst ensuring fair and consistent outcomes for our stakeholders.